Instructions about when to call your healthcare provider and when to go to the emergency room

 Your action plan will have all the information about the steps you need to take in an emergency.
 For example, an Asthma Action Plan Red Zone description might read:3

 Red zone: Medical alert!

 Very short of breath, or

 Quick-relief medicines have not helped, or

 Cannot do usual activities, or

-Symptoms are same or get worse after 24 hours in Yellow Zone
+Symptoms are the same or get worse after 24 hours in the Yellow Zone

 Where can I find more resources about Asthma Action Plans?

 Your healthcare provider may recommend that you work together to create a specific type of Asthma Action Plan, but there are also many resources and materials available online.
 For a list of available plans suitable for printing, see: http://www.cdc.gov/asthma/tools_for_control.htm

 American Lung Association.
 Create an Asthma Action Plan.
 Accesed March 22, 2016.
 Available at http://www.lung.org/lung-health-and-diseases/lung-disease-lookup/asthma/living-with-asthma/managing-asthma/create-an-asthma-action-plan.html